svn2github/dotnetzip/Readme.txt

 This example library is not based on SharpZipLib.

-There is a Zip library as part of the Mono project.
+I think there is a Zip library as part of the Mono project.
 This library is also not based on that.

-Now that the Java class library is open source, there is at least bone open-source Java implementation for zip.
+Now that the Java class library is open source, there is at least one open-source Java implementation for zip.
 This implementation is not based on a port of Sun's JDK code.